Making Dehydrated dog treats is really easy!

 Meat jerky treats

-It’s possible to use a variety of meats to make these delicious, healthy dog treats.
-Choose from duck, turkey or chicken, venison, rabbit, lamb or beef, or for a fish option, trout, salmon or tuna.
-Opt for cuts of meat with little visible fat.
+It’s possible to use a variety of meats to make these delicious, healthy dog treats Choose from duck, turkey or chicken, venison, rabbit, lamb or beef, or for a fish option, trout, salmon or tuna.
+When using cuts of meat choose ones with very little fat.

-Cut the meat into slices of even size and place into the dehydrator.
-Try to cut across the grain of the meat to give a chewier texture.
-Depending on the type of meat or fish, it will require anything from 3 to 12 hours to completely dry out.
-Store jerky treats in the fridge, as they contain no preservatives.
+Cut the meat into slices of even size and place it into the dehydrator.
+Try to cut across the grain of the meat to give a chewier texture Depending on the type of meat or fish, it will require anything from 3 to 12 hours to completely dry out Store jerky treats in the fridge, as they contain no preservatives.

-It’s a fantastic way to ensure that your dog is eating grain-free, natural, gluten-free snacks, and also to save some money in the process.
+It’s a fantastic way to ensure that your dog is eating grain-free, natural, gluten-free snacks